 Some U.S. exporters have expressed concerns about SAT/ANAM procedures.
-These include insufficient prior notification of procedural changes, inconsistent interpretation of regulatory requirements at different border posts, and uneven enforcement of Mexican standards and labeling rules.
+These include insufficient prior notification of procedural changes, inconsistent interpretation of regulatory requirements at different border posts, and inconsistent enforcement of Mexican standards and labeling rules.

 Agricultural exporters note that Mexican inspection and clearance procedures for some agricultural goods can be long, burdensome, non-transparent, and unreliable.

 Customs procedures for express packages continue to be difficult.
-Under the United States-Mexico-Canada Agreement (USMCA), Mexico amended its General Foreign Trade Rules, changing its “tasa global,” a combination duty and charge on all shipments entering under simplified clearance (de minimis and informal entry) methods, including shipments from the United States and Canada.
-Goods from the United States valued at USD 50 or less will not be charged duties or taxes.
+Under the United States-Mexico-Canada Agreement (USMCA), Mexico amended its General Foreign Trade Rules and changed its “tasa global”, which is a combination duty and charge on all shipments entering under simplified clearance (de minimis and informal entry) methods.
+This change includes shipments from the United States and Canada.
+Goods coming from the United States valued at USD 50 or less will not be charged duties or taxes.
 Goods valued from USD 50 to USD 117 will be charged a 17 percent tax but will not be charged duties.